yezero/sandstorm/docs/developing/http-apis.md

 ## How to provide the API token with a request

-There are two main ways to provide the API token to Sandstorm.
+There are two main ways to provide the API token to Thurly.

 - **Recommended:** OAuth 2.0-style Bearer header.
 You can pass an `Authorization: Bearer foo` header with the HTTP request, replacing `foo` with the API token.
 For example: